180D-FW-2021/Team3/README.md

 3. In the Projects Tab -> Add -> Team3/Unity Directory
 In Unity ->
 4. Drag the `Main Scene` under the Assets/Scenes folder in the Project tab into the Hierarchy
-5. Drag the `Menu Scene` under the Assets/Scenes folder in the Project tab into the Hierarchy
-6. Drag the `End Scene` under the Assets/Scenes folder in the Project tab into the Hierarchy

 ## IMU Plane Control
 1. Go to the Controls Directory